Campfire Planning Sheet

 Now in this nest (Now in this nest)

-There was a bird (There was a bird)
+There was a bird (There

 The prettiest little bird (The prettiest little bird)